Government announces extra millions for America's Cup

 The Government has approved additional funding of $22.5 million will be made available for additional infrastructure for the America's Cup.

+In addition to this, Auckland Council will consider providing a further $14.5 million for infrastructure as well.

-Economic Development Minister David Parker said this afternoon Cabinet has approved the additional funds following higher than forecast costs for wave breaks and dredging work.
+Economic Development Minister David Parker said this afternoon Cabinet has approved the additional funds following higher-than-forecast costs for wave breaks and dredging work.

 The extra funding is subject to Auckland Council on Thursday also agreeing to increase its contribution.